Zbigniew Małkowski

-Zbigniew "Zibi" Małkowski (born 19 January 1978) is a Polish professional association football coach and a former player who played as a goalkeeper.
-He most recently worked as a goalkeeping coach with Podbeskidzie Bielsko-Biała.
+Zbigniew "Zibi" Małkowski (born 19 January 1978) is a Polish professional football coach and former player who played as a goalkeeper.
+He is currently the goalkeeping coach for Legia Warsaw II.

 Club career

 Hibernian

 'Zibi' first appeared for Hibernian as a trialist in a 5–0 win over St Patrick's Athletic in the 2005–06 pre-season tour of Ireland.
 He then made a second showing in the game 24 hours later against Shamrock Rovers.
 He impressed Tony Mowbray, and on returning to Edinburgh was signed on a two-year contract.
 After initially impressing during the first half of the 2005–06 league season, he started to make errors around the turn of the year.

 Małkowski was notable for making a series of errors in derby matches against Hibs' rivals, Hearts.
 His first two mistakes in the 2006 Scottish Cup defeat, followed by an error leading to a Hearts equaliser in the next derby, which Hibs won 2–1.
 Having kept his place under Tony Mowbray during the following season, he made two bad errors in the first derby after Mowbray's departure to West Brom.
 Małkowski's errors resulted in a draw, in a game where they had been 2–0 up after sixteen minutes.
 In what proved to be Malkowski's last game for the club, he made a serious error in the next derby match, when he dropped a tame free kick by Paul Hartley into the path of Edgaras Jankauskas, who scored into the unguarded net.
 This led to Małkowski being dropped from the Hibernian squad entirely for the following match against Dunfermline, being replaced by Andrew McNeil.